Handel’s Alcina school performance, photo by Lee Talner

 Teaching artists from the Early Music Guild have shared their skills with thousands of students in dozens of elementary and middle schools in Seattle and the region, inspiring kids and teens with an insiders’ glimpse of world history.

 Early music brings classroom studies to life in many ways, linking with your existing curriculum in social studies, music, history, language arts, and even science and math.
 We usually tailor a program on any of our eras—medieval, Renaissance, and Baroque/Colonial—for the age and context of your classroom.
 Single visits and residencies of various lengths are possible.

 “The students learned so much…I could hear ooos and aahs, and gasps all over the audience…it was a lot of fun.”

 -Jamall White, music teacher at Martin Luther King, Jr. School (2014)

 Samples of our most popular programs include:

 • Colonial Fiddle and Dance: an introduction to the favorite pastimes of the 18th century, including participatory dance;

 • Recorder Duo: a performance to inspire elementary recorder students with a glimpse of the instrument’s true range, featuring eight centuries of music on fifteen instruments;

 • Medieval and Renaissance Music: demonstrations of little-known instruments such as the hurdy-gurdy, viola da gamba, and medieval fiddle and harp, with participatory singing in Middle English and other medieval languages.

-Beginning in the 2014-15 school year, our teaching team’s emphasis is on short- and medium-term residencies that empower your students to develop hands-on skills.
+Our teaching team’s emphasis is on short- and medium-term residencies that empower your students to develop hands-on skills.
 Please inquire for details about in-depth recorder and percussion instruction for your second through fifth graders.